 As the business collects and pays VAT to the government, carrying out this process requires the business to ensure that it has adequate processes and systems in place to be able to issue invoices, record expenses where VAT is paid, and then calculate the amount for a given period to be paid to the government.
 In all cases, it would be recommended to ensure that the business has an accounting system capable of this and hires an Accountant to ensure that this process is carried out accurately.
 This is because some countries will impose fines and penalties on businesses that do not record transactions accurately or make payments and submissions timely.
 Record keeping also allows the company to ensure that VAT records are held in an accounting system for a given number of years which is also a legal requirement in some jurisdictions.
 When a business can record financial information accurately and correctly at the source, this can enable the filing to take less than 30 minutes when using a modern, recognized accounts package.
 Filing of VAT information may be required to be made quarterly, monthly, or yearly.
 We recommend Xero for cloud-based small businesses and real-time accounting software.

 Cash flow requirements

-The final issue which many business forget when adhering to a VAT regime is that cash flow could be a major issue for companies who are not managing it well.
+The final issue which many businesses forget when adhering to a VAT regime is that cash flow could be a major issue for companies who are not managing it well.
 There is sometimes a significant timing difference from when a business collects cash from its customers to when it pays the VAT to the government.
-Business must keep in mind that the cash collected from customers for VAT must not be spent or used on working capital when the VAT is due to be paid, if the business cannot make payments, it could be levied with expensive fines and penalties!
+Businesses must keep in mind that the cash collected from customers for VAT must not be spent or used on working capital when the VAT is due to be paid, if the business cannot make payments, it could be levied with expensive fines and penalties!